canta-slaus/bot-prefab-package/README.md

 The package offers a feature-rich template to make prototyping bots easier and **faster**!
 It offers a command handler (including slash commands) and event handler.
 In the future, there will be more options to chose from when creating/updating your project.

 ## Available Features
-- Per server settings (prefix, disabling/enabling certain commands, disabling/enabling all commands in some channels, setting custom permission requirements for commands, customimizable cooldowns based on roles, adding custom aliases for commands)
+- Per server settings (prefix, disabling/enabling certain commands, disabling/enabling all commands in some channels, setting custom permission requirements for commands, customimizable cooldowns based on roles, adding custom aliases for certain commands)
 - Quality of life utility functions (pagination, ...)

 ## What's next?